apigee-127/volos/README.md

 Support
 =======

 The support model for Volos is 'community support' for non-paying Apigee customers.
 This means that you can use publicly-available resources to solicit assistance from the Volos developer community as well as employees of Apigee that help support Volos.
-If you are a paying Apigee cusotmer we can offer support through the stated channels in your support agreement.
+If you are a paying Apigee customer we can offer support through the stated channels in your support agreement.

 Having Problems?
 ----------------

 If you are having issues with Volos please do one or both of the following:

-1. Ask a question on Stackexchange
+1. Open an issue in the [GitHub issue tracker](https://github.com/apigee-127/volos/issues)
-2. and/or Open an issue in the GitHub issue tracker: https://github.com/apigee-127/volos/issues
+2. Ask a question on [Stack Overflow](http://stackoverflow.com)

 We will do our best to help you resolve the issue as soon as possible.